-Carbon nanotubes (CNT) and graphene as star members of carbon family have received widespread attention since they were first invented in 1991 and 2004, respectively.^[34] Recently, crosslinking DNA with these carbon-based substances into hydrogels have been sparking in the field of nanotechnology and materials.
-For one thing, although those carbon materials and their derivatives were still focused on in intelligent materials,^[25c] electronic devices,^[35] photocatalysis,^[36] biocatalysis,^[37] sensors,^[38] fuel cell,^[39] adsorbents,^[40] etc. attributed to their biocompatibility, mechanical, thermal, and unique electrochemical properties, their applications were limited by the poor dispersibility or solubility in most common solvents.
-Alternatively, mixing carbon-based materials with DNA, can offset the shortage of self-aggregation, simultaneously endow DNA with new admirable properties and more versatility, more importantly, for instance, the higher surface area and electroconductivity.
-Thus, the combination of the two kinds of materials recently are of great interest.
-For another, as lack of the ability of self-support, the application of the simple mixture solution of DNA and carbon-based materials is always confined to sensors, electronics- and optics-based biochips.^[41] So far, the strategy using carbon-based nanoparticles as a crosslinker to construct DNA/carbon hybrid hydrogels has broken the initiations and realized self-support^[25b], which endows the DNA hydrogels with vastly time mechanical strength, environmental stability, dye-loading capacity and even self-healing properties.^[42]
+Carbon nanotubes (CNT) and graphene as star members of carbon family have received widespread attention since they were first invented in 1991 and 2004, respectively.^[34] Recently, cross-linking DNA with these carbon-based substances into hydrogels have been sparking in the field of nanotechnology and materials.
+For one thing, although those carbon materials and their derivatives were still focused on intelligent materials,^[25c] electronic devices,^[35] photocatalysis,^[36] biocatalysis,^[37] sensors,^[38] fuel cell,^[39] adsorbents,^[40] etc. attributed to their biocompatibility, mechanical, thermal, and unique electrochemical properties, their applications were limited by the poor dispersibility or solubility in most common solvents.
+Alternatively, mixing carbon-based materials with DNA can offset the shortage of self-aggregation, simultaneously endowing DNA with new admirable properties and more versatility, more importantly, for instance, the higher surface area and electroconductivity.
+Thus, the combination of the two kinds of materials recently is of great interest.
+For another, as lack of the ability of self-support, the application of the simple mixture solution of DNA and carbon-based materials is always confined to sensors and electronics-based and optics-based biochips.^[38c,41] So far, the strategy using carbon-based nanoparticles as a crosslinker to construct DNA/carbon hybrid hydrogels has broken the limitations and realized self-support,^[25b] which endows the DNA hydrogels with vastly higher mechanical strength, environmental stability, dye-loading capacity, and even self-healing properties.^[42]

-As conformation covalent linkages is a relatively time-consuming and costly process, dsDNA or ssDNA general immobilize into the surface and inside the opened cavity of graphene-based materials in a non-specific manner including π - π staking, electrostatic interaction and hydrogen bonding interaction, etc.^[25c, 43] Three general strategies are implemented to develop carbon-based supermolecule DNA hydrogels.
-One is that DNA locally wraps carbon-based materials while the residual DNA fragment links an adjacent DNA sticky domain via i-motif structure or others to form the hydrogels, especially stimuli-sensitive hydrogels.^[43b] Different from the linkage of DNA-to-DNA, the second strategy to construct hydrogel is to link specific DNA fragments with graphene-derivatives by strong noncovalent interactions.^[3a, 25] Although the fundamental reactions are similar to CNTs, the interaction between graphene sheets and DNA still exist some differences.
+As conformation covalent linkages is a relatively timeconsuming and costly process, dsDNA or ssDNA generally immobilize onto the surface and inside the opened cavity of graphene-based materials in a nonspecific manner including π - π staking, electrostatic interaction, hydrogen bonding interaction, etc.^[25c,43] Three general strategies are implemented to develop carbon-based supermolecule DNA hydrogels.
+One is that DNA locally wraps carbon-based materials while the residual DNA fragment links an adjacent DNA sticky domain via i-motif structure or others to form the hydrogels, especially stimuli-sensitive hydrogels.^[43b] Different from the linkage of DNA-to-DNA, the second strategy to construct hydrogel is to link specific DNA fragments with graphene-derivatives by strong noncovalent interactions.^[3a,25] Although the fundamental reactions are similar to CNTs, the interaction between graphene sheets and DNA still has some differences.
 CNT can be linked together by ssDNA or dsDNA, while graphene sheets have been reported to have lower binding affinity for dsDNA or ssDNA with secondary or tertiary structure owing to strongly electrostatic repulsive interaction with negatively charged phosphate backbone.^[44] Furthermore, the third strategy uses organic polymers as matrix and mixes the complex of carbon material and DNA,^[45] which have the noteworthy potential to contain substantial complex components.
-Interestingly, the types of nucleotide vary the interaction strength between graphene-based nanosheets and ssDNA.
-Grimme et al. pointed out that the relative interaction energies of the nucleobases decrease in the order guanine (G) > at entre (A) > thymine (T) >cytosine (C) in aqueous solutions^[46].
-Although the order of A and T is under debate,^[46-47] guanine undoubtedly has high affinity to carbon materials.
-Guatine, nevertheless, can self-associate into higher-order aggregates, such as G-ribbons, one ruplexes,^[48] accordingly, the DNA linker sequences generally contain substantial A m T. In the meantime, Frochtzwajg found polyA tends to form spherical particles and poly has tendency to form network strands.^[49] While oligT has aroused concern due to the feating of strong binding to graphene.^[25a, 25b] Thus, it is expectable where a new route for solving the problem of binding DNA with senior that the oligT bridge w structure into graphene sheets.
+Interestingly, the types of nucleotide vary the interaction strength between graphenebased nanosheets and ssDNA.
+Antony and Grimme pointed out that the relative interaction energies of the nucleobases decrease in the order guanine (G) > adenine (A) > thymine (T) >cytosine (C) in aqueous solutions.[46]
+Although the order of A and T is under debate,^[46,47] guanine undoubtedly has high affinity to carbon materials.
+Guanine, nevertheless, can selfassociate into higher-order aggregates, such as G-ribbons, G-quadruplexes,^[21,48] accordingly, the DNA linker sequences generally contain substantial A and T. In the meantime, Frochtzwajg and co-workers found polyA tends to form spherical particles and polyT has tendency to form network strands.^[49] While oligT has aroused concern due to the feasibility of strong binding to graphene.^[25a,b] Thus, it is expected that the oligT bridge will become a new route for solving the problem of binding DNA with senior structure into graphene sheets.